-Main areas of focus for 2017 include:
+Main areas of focus for 2018 include:

-- Cerro Prieto continuing the advancement of Cerro Prieto located in Sonora State, Mexico with particular focus on minimising operating costs per ounce, which is will be accomplished through installed bulk explosive handling and new tertiary cone crusher and screen system which is expected to increase throughput and recovery. - o Management is forecasting an expected gold production in 2017 of 20,000(2) ounces. - o Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current four years and potentially increase production. - Cerro Colorado Mine This mine is on standby at present having ceased productive operations.
-Management is currently assessing all alternatives for the project.

-- San José de Gracia continue to work with the Government of the State of Sinaloa and through legal proceedings bring serious pressure on the Dyna USA chairman, with the goal of bringing a resolution to the conflict with DynaUSA and moving the project into production. - El Mozo, Ecuador continue the environmental assessment and permitting processes to advance this property to production by the end of 2017.
+- Cerro Prieto continuing the advancement of Cerro Prieto located in Sonora State, Mexico with particular focus on minimising operating costs per ounce and expanding operations with the addition of Cerro Prieto regional in 2018. - Cerro Prieto regional subsequent to March 31, 2018, the Company began small scale operations from Cerro Prieto regional and is looking to expand operations from this property for the remainder of the year. - Management is forecasting an expected annual gold production of 22,000 to 25,000 ounces(1) for 2018. - Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current four years and potentially increase production. - San José de Gracia continue to work with the Government of the State of Sinaloa and through legal proceedings bring serious pressure on the Dyna USA chairman, with the goal of bringing a resolution to the conflict with DynaUSA and moving the project into production. - El Mozo, Ecuador continue the environmental assessment and permitting processes to advance this property to production by the end of 2018.

-(2) The foregoing are goals and targets forming part of the Company's business plan and strategy.
+(1) The foregoing are goals and targets forming part of the Company's business plan and strategy.
 There is no assurance that such goals and targets will be realized.
 Future production goals and targets and mineralization definition goals will be subject to detailed mining studies and decisions of the board of the Company.